 Do not be stubborn enough to skip this procedure.
 A higher chance of encountering problems will do if thinking of violating the golden rule.
 Securing an IDP is not that hard as others think.
 With only a few clicks and upload, one can quickly get an IDP.
-Visit the International Driver’s Association online page.
+Visit the International Driver’s Association online page to enjoy express service.
 There is a lot of precise information about acquiring an IDP in Nicaragua.

 Is Driving With A US License Valid in Nicaragua?

 US Citizens who want to drive along the roads of this state need to have an International Driver’s Permit (IDP).
 Having a US driver’s license alone is not sufficient to pass over the borders resting around the Latin American nation.
 Driving to Nicaragua from the US, American residents must present an IDP beforehand

 Is Driving with a Japanese Driver’s License Valid in Nicaragua?

 Residents from Japan who opt to have a driving journey in Nicaragua using their local Japanese driver’s card must have an International Driver’s Permit (IDP) along with it.
 They need to present a valid translation of their domestic license in the country.
 Get an IDP through the International Driver’s Association.
 It’s hassle-free to apply from there

 Do I Need an IDP to Drive in Cities and Districts of Nicaragua?

 Taking the city highways, an IDP is an essential item to possess.
 There is a higher possibility of encountering checkpoints.
 So, bringing a special permit is mandatory, especially for foreigners.
 Even if tourists will head to districts having an international driving permit is a must.